rimman/AISC-Benchmarks-TensorFlow/RNN_sentiment_analysis/README.md

 RNN for Sentiment Analysis!

-In this lesson, we implement a stacked Long-Short Term Memory (LSTM) recurrent neural network for Sentiment Analysis on the IMDB text dataset.
+Here, we implement a stacked Long-Short Term Memory (LSTM) recurrent neural network for Sentiment Analysis on the IMDB text dataset.

 ![](imdb.png)

 # How To
-IMDB text data will automatically be downloaded from Google Cloud, so make sure you're connected to the internet and able to access Google services.
+IMDB text data will automatically be downloaded from Google Cloud, so need to have access to the Internet to execute this.

 ```
 python main.py